Referred Pain Map

 Support decision-making during patient consultations

-Our free worksheet provides a visual tool to quickly and easily identify potential sources of referred pain so you can focus on providing actionable advice.
+Our free template provides a visual tool to quickly and easily identify potential sources of referred pain so you can focus on providing actionable advice.
 The Referred Pain Map can also help guide the discussion and give more context for patient-specific concerns.

 Encourage lifestyle modifications